Chamber announces plans for Third of July Parade - Albert Lea Tribune

 Lineup starts at 4:30 p.m.
 July 3, and the parade starts at 6 p.m.

-Entities that would like to be a part of the parade, need to submit their applications to the chamber by June 15.
+Entities that would like to be a part of the parade need to submit their applications to the chamber by June 15.
 Fees are $75 for chamber members, $125 for commercial nonmembers, $50 for nonprofits, $125 for politicians and free for emergency vehicles and veterans groups.
-After June 15, entities will be charged a $25 late fee.
+There will be a late fee after June 15.

 Plans have not yet been announced for the Fourth of July fireworks.